Arunodaya9027/Bridgelabz_2115000208/README.md

 ### Date: 15-02-2025
 - Gone Thorugh the Documentaion of:
 	- StringBuffer and StringBuilder
-	- BufferReader, FileReader and InputStreamReader
+	- Java File Handling: BufferReader, FileReader and InputStreamReader

 - Solved all the practice problems successfully of 'StringBuilder', 'StringBuffer', 'Linear Search', 'Binary Search', 'BufferReader', 'FileReader' and 'InputStreamReader' Assignment and pushed [here](https://github.com/Arunodaya9027/Bridgelabz_2115000208/tree/feature/15-02-2025) in Github Repo.